AmadiGabriel/fp/README.md

-# Fault Prediction for Operational Aero-Engines: A Case Study with a Data-driven Approach
+# Fault Prediction for Operational Aero-Engines: A Case Study with a Data-Driven Approach

 ## Description